 Since you can add any section to a Multi Tab section (except for another Multi Tab section), the properties of the section that is displayed override the Multi Tab section's properties.
-The only exception is the Visible property.
-If the Visible property of a Multi Tab section is unchecked, the entire Multi Tab section will be hidden.
+The only exception is the Visible property of a Multi Tab section is unchecked, the entire Multi Tab section will be hidden.